-Publication-level datasets have previously been referred to as "Realm-level datasets" in internet communications related to CMIP5 such as email lists and wiki pages.
+1 Publication-level datasets have previously been referred to as "Realm-level datasets" in internet communications related to CMIP5 such as email lists and wiki pages.

 Institute identifies the institute responsible for the model results (e.g. UKMO), and it should be as short as possible.
 For CMIP5 the institute name will be suggested by the research group at the institute, subject to final authorization by PCMDI.
+This name may differ somewhat from the official CMIP5 institute id (recorded as a global attribute in CMIP5 output files), which should be used to identify models in journal articles.
+[The official institute id might, for example, include characters such as a blank, a period, or a parenthesis, which are not allowed in the DRS "institute" component.]

 Model identifies the model used (e.g. HADCM3, HADCM3-233).
 Subject to certain constraints imposed by PCMDI, the modeling group will assign this name, which might include a version number (usually truncated to the nearest integer).
+This name may differ somewhat from the official CMIP5 model id (recorded as a global attribute in CMIP5 output files),, which should be used to identify models in journal articles.
+[The official model id might, for example, include characters such as a blank, a period, or a parenthesis, which are not allowed in the DRS "model" component.]
 The model identifier will normally change if any aspect of the model is modified (e.g., if the resolution is changed).
 An exception may be made if the modifications to the model are clearly implied by the experiment design.
 If, for example, a coupled atmosphere-ocean model performs an AMIP simulation (which clearly implies prescribed SSTs and sea ice, rather than a fully interactive ocean), then the name may not necessarily be modified.
-Another exception is when closely-related "perturbed physics" versions of a model are run, in which the different model versions can be uniquely identified by assigning each a different "p" value in defining the "ensemble member" (described below).
+Another exception is when closely-related "perturbed physics" versions of a model are run, in which case the different model versions can be uniquely identified by assigning each a different "p" value in defining the "ensemble member" (described below).

 Experiment identifies either the experiment or both the experiment family and a specific type within that experiment family.
 In CMIP5, for example, "rcp45" refers to a particular experiment in which a "representative concentration pathway" (RCP) has been specified which leads to an approximate radiative forcing of 4.5 W m-2.
 As another example, "historicalGHG" is a simulation of the historical" period, but with forcing other than anthropogenic "greenhouse gas" forcing suppressed.
 In this latter case, "historical" is the experiment family and "GHG" is used to designate the specific type of historical run.
 These experiment names are not freely chosen, but come from controlled vocabularies defined in the Appendix 1.1 of this document under the column labeled "Short Name of Experiment".
+Note that in some cases there will be slight variations of the same experiment (e.g., different simulations performed within the historicalMisc family might be forced with different individual forcings or suites of forcings, as discussed further under "Ensemble member" below).

 Frequency indicates the interval between individual time-samples in the atomic dataset.
 For CMIP5, the following are the only options: "yr", "mon", "day", "6hr", "3hr", "subhr" (sampling frequency less than an hour), "monClim" (climatological monthly mean) or "fx" (fixed, i.e., time-independent).
-These are specified for each variable in the "standard\output" spreadsheet found at http://cmip-pcmdi.llnl.gov/cmip5/output req.html.
+These are specified for each variable in the "standard_output" spreadsheet found at http://cmip-pcmdi.llnl.gov/cmip5/output req.html.